This blog post is powered by shuttle! The serverless platform built for Rust.

 What if there was a way to start additional requests without having to wait for the previous to have finished its request?

 This is where asynchronous programming comes in.
 Asynchronous programming is about not blocking.
 Let's say you've ordered a mountain bike for a ride on the weekend.
 You don't need to spend all your time on the doorstep waiting for the delivery - you can continue living your life doing whatever.
-An async runtime allows you to continue whatever you are doing and acts as a doorbell, awaking you to the door when the delivery arrives.
+An async runtime allows you to continue whatever you are doing and serves as a notification, awaking you to the door when the delivery arrives.

 We will get more in to how to write async later but the essence is that we can change the loop to the following to start up 100 requests without having requiring the previous request to have finished: